-All comics published through Comics Experience are 100% creator-owned.
+All comics published through CEX Publishing are 100% creator-owned.

 We take submissions during open submission processes throughout the year, and accept only projects for which at least one of our services was utilized.
 You must have workshopped your part of the project through either a Course, the Creators Workshop, our Mentoring program, or through our Creative Services.

-To submit to the publishing program, at least one member of the creative team must be or do one of the following:
+To submit to CEX Publishing, at least one member of the creative team must be or do one of the following:

 - Be a Creators Workshop member, having workshopped his or her part of the process on the Workshop Boards.